-Name of Child: Date of Birth :
+Name of Child: Name of team members: Job title: Name of team members: Job title:

-Name of Staff: Job title:
+Name of Child:

-5 ,

-Name of Child: Date and time of observation: FRONT BACK RIGHT LEFT
+Date and time of observation:

 Appendix B - Safeguarding Summary Reporting Form

 This form has been designed to allow us to keep a record of any safeguarding concerns during NYB activity.
 It is important that we have a record of any concern, no matter how small.
 This form should be completed after each day of activity.
 If you have a specific concern about a child in a face to face setting please complete the "Reporting a Concern" form.
 If you are in doubt please speak to the DSL.